sbseltzer/kioku-srs/BUILDING.md

 # Windows
 God I hate compiling/linking on Windows.
 After much fighting and mangling of CMakeLists, I have the following process that works on my machine.

 On Windows in terminal, starting from kioku-srs root directory.
 I used Git Bash with things like cmake and MSBuild in my PATH.
+This is currently only tested on Windows 7.
 ```
 git submodule update --init
 mkdir build